 d.
 Maintain an active SAM registration with current information while your application is under review by the Department and, if you are awarded a grant, during the project period.

-Applications for grants under the Disability in Rural Areas RRTC program, CFDA number 84.133B-8, must be submitted electronically using the Governmentwide Grants.gov Apply site at www.Grants.gov.
+Applications for grants under the RRTC competition (CFDA Number 84.133B-8) must be submitted electronically using the Governmentwide Grants.gov Apply site at www.Grants.gov.
 Through this site, you will be able to download a copy of the application package, complete it offline, and then upload and submit your application.
 You may not email an electronic copy of a grant application to us.

 We will reject your application if you submit it in paper format unless, as described elsewhere in this section, you qualify for one of the exceptions to the electronic submission requirement and submit, no later than two weeks before the application deadline date, a written statement to the Department that you qualify for one of these exceptions.
 Further information regarding calculation of the date that is two weeks before the application deadline date is provided later in this section under Exception to Electronic Submission Requirement.

-You may access the electronic grant application for the Disability in Rural Areas RRTC program at www.Grants.gov.
-You must search for the downloadable application package for this program by the CFDA number.
+You may access the electronic grant application for the RRTC competition (CFDA Number 84.133B-8) at www.Grants.gov.
+You must search for the downloadable application package for this competition by the CFDA number.
 Do not include the CFDA number's alpha suffix in your search (e.g., search for 84.133, not 84.133B).

 Please note the following:

 - When you enter the Grants.gov site, you will find information about submitting an application electronically through the site, as well as the hours of operation.